chem-william/calc_current/README.md

 This script is used to calculate the Landauer transmission and current density for a given molecule in a junction.
 The junction is assumed to be two dihydrogens.

 ## How do I use this?
-The following assumes your're running the calculation on a system that uses [SLURM](https://slurm.schedmd.com/documentation.html)
+The following assumes you're running the calculation on a system that uses [SLURM](https://slurm.schedmd.com/documentation.html)
 You need two things in the same folder: a file named hh_junc.traj that contains the junction and a file named config that, as a minimum, contains the indices for the top and bottom atoms on the z-axis.
 You then run the following command
 ```bash
 current_submit <queue> <CPUs> <mem in GB> <optionally a job name>